 There are many types of engineering-grade plastics to choose from to produce injection molded plastic parts and components, allowing OEMs to find exactly the right options for their applications and operating environments.

-Complex applications require a repeatable process to achieve consistent product quality and performance.
+Complex applications require a repeatable process in order to achieve consistent product quality and performance.
 Custom plastic injection molding uses the same tool for each part, and scientific molding sensors are commonly used to monitor the activity inside the tool for reliable high-output production.

 It’s not uncommon for complex part designs to require components made of different materials.
 The expertise from the molder’s plastics engineers can help ensure that different polymers are compatible under all conditions to help reduce defects.